 Blue Dolphin Moorii

 The Blue Dolphin Moorii is a hit in aquariums because of its striking beauty and pronounced forehead.
-Something else that makes this cichlid especially impressive is its size.
+Something else that makes these African Cichlids especially impressive is their size.

 Many grow to be 9 to 10 inches or longer.
-Blue Dolphins are usually not considered the best pick for beginners, as they require a large tank and are rather high-maintenance pets.
+That said, Blue Dolphins are usually not considered the best pick for beginners.
+They require a large tank and are rather high-maintenance pets.

 The Maingano is a Mbuna that comes from a very limited portion of Lake Malawi.